 Watershed (Formerly known as Seaweed Nutrient Analysis Program)

 Water falls from the sky as a gift and travels across the land and ends up in a pond (for our drinking water) or becomes storm water and ends up in the ocean.
 This journey of a single drop of water helps to explain the story of why COA is working in the watershed, and in doing so it helps to explain why your most favorite ocean activities depend on a healthy watershed.
-We collect 5 waters every week monitoring Bailey Brook for nitrogen, phosphorous and bacteria.
+We collect 8 waters every week monitoring The Maidford River Watershed and Bailey Brook Watershed for Nitrogen, and Phosphorous.

 Green Infrastructure Coalition